Sunshine Coast Region: History

 At the establishment of regional local government in Queensland on 11 November 1879 with the Divisional Boards Act 1879, most of the area was part of the Caboolture Division, while the northernmost part around Noosa was part of the Widgee Division centred on Gympie.
 The Maroochy Division split away from Caboolture on 5 July 1890.
 All three divisions became Shires on 31 July 1903 under the Local Authorities Act 1902.

 In 1910, the Shire of Noosa split from Widgee, and on 22 February 1912 the Shire of Landsborough split from Caboolture.
 The two new entities together with Maroochy were to remain fairly stable for almost 100 years.

 On 19 December 1987, the Shire of Landsborough was granted City status, and was renamed the City of Caloundra, reflecting the population boom in the coastal section of the City.

 In July 2007, the Local Government Reform Commission released its report and recommended that the three local governments amalgamate.
 While it noted all three were "functioning councils with moderate to strong financial performance", it argued that they covered a self-contained region in a geographic, social and economic sense and that the advantages of coordinated planning in a high-growth area and the avoidance of duplication of facilities were arguments in favour of amalgamation.
 The councils opposed the amalgamation, and the Commission itself noted that the bulk of statewide individual submissions came from this region reflecting a "depth of feeling" regarding the issue.
 On 15 March 2008, the City and two Shires formally ceased to exist, and elections were held on the same day to elect twelve councillors and a mayor to the Regional Council.

-In the 2011 census, the Sunshine Coast Region had the 4th largest population of any local government area in Australia (following City of Brisbane, City of Gold Coast and Moreton Bay Region).
+In the 2011 census, the Sunshine Coast Region had the 4th largest population of any local government area in Australia (following the City of Brisbane, City of Gold Coast and City of Moreton Bay).

 In 2012, a proposal was made to de-amalgamate the Shire of Noosa from the Sunshine Coast Region.
 On 9 March 2013, Noosa residents voted to de-amalgamate Noosa from the Sunshine Coast Council.
 On 18 March 2013, the Sunshine Coast Regional Council decided its new planning scheme should not apply to those areas that were part of the former Noosa Shire (different attitudes to planning and developments having been a major objection by residents of Noosa Shire to the amalgamation).
 The Shire of Noosa Shire was re-established on 1 January 2014.

-Divisions

-The Region is divided into 10 divisions, each represented by one councillor, plus an elected mayor who represents the entire Region.
-The council is elected for a four-year term.

 Suburbs

-Population
+Demographics

 The populations given relate to the component entities prior to 2008.
 The 2016 census, did not include the Shire of Noosa's census figures.